dennisss/dacha/pkg/rpi/index.md

     --gateway=10.1.0.1
 ```

-**Step 4** Test connecting
+After flashing, you can insert the SDCard into your Raspberry Pi and power it on.

 Once powered on, a Raspberry Pi will have a default hostname of `cluster-node`.
-If you look up the ip address of the Pi on your router, you can connect it with a command like the following:
+If you look up the ip address of the Pi on your router (or use the statically configured one), you can connect it with a command like the following:

 ```bash
 ssh -i ~/.ssh/id_cluster cluster-user@10.1.0.111